bterone/sleek/README.md

 This is a test library.
-Don't mind it!
+Ignore this!